bwz3rbot/SnooliciousRTS/README.md

 ---

-<p align="center"> Snoolicious Reddit Tool Suite is a fully fledged bot framework complete with three different ways of getting commands to your bot, command validator, a wiki editor, <a href='https://github.com/web-temps/SnooMD'>SnooMD Reddit Flavour Markdown Editor</a>, and direct access to the incredible library <a href="https://github.com/not-an-aardvark/snoowrap">Snoowrap</a>.<br>
+<p align="center"> Snoolicious Reddit Tool Suite is a fully fledged bot framework complete with three different ways of getting commands to your bot, a command validator tool, a wiki editor, <a href='https://github.com/web-temps/SnooMD'>SnooMD Reddit Flavour Markdown Editor</a>, and direct access to the incredible library <a href="https://github.com/not-an-aardvark/snoowrap">Snoowrap</a>.<br>
 Snoolicious RTS has everything you need to get started building your bot to interact with the Reddit API.
     <br>
 </p>